Medicare → MDPP Basics

 Medicare Diabetes Prevention Program (MDPP) Basics

 The Center for Medicare and Medicaid Innovation Medicare Diabetes Prevention Program (MDPP) site is the primary source for information and resources regarding the MDPP.
-A brief overview of the MDPP is provided below.
+This page provides a brief overview of the MDPP, including the following topics:

 The MDPP expanded model allows Medicare beneficiaries to access evidence-based diabetes prevention services with the goal of a lower rate of progression to type 2 diabetes, improved health, and reduced spending.
+On March 23, 2016, the Department of Health and Human Services (HHS) announced that the Centers for Medicare and Medicaid Services (CMS) Office of the Actuary (OACT) certified that the National DPP lifestyle change program would “reduce net-Medicare spending.”
 MDPP suppliers began enrolling in Medicare on January 1, 2018, and began furnishing MDPP services and billing Medicare for MDPP services on April 1, 2018.

 Medicare Advantage plans are also required to offer the benefit to their members.
 To learn more please see the Medicare Advantage Plans and the MDPP section below.